George Floyd reaction: Europe heeds call for fresh protests | DW | 07.06.2020

 18:05 Anti-racism protests across Europe are beginning to draw to an end for the day, with tens of thousands having shown up for peaceful protests from Brussels to Budapest.

 The Italian city of Milan, once the epicenter of the coronavirus outbreak in Europe, saw several thousand people.
-Many of the crowds were migrants or the children of migrants, and some signs referred to the controversial law that makes it impossible for foreigners born in Italy to receive citizenship until they are 18 years old.
+Among the crowd were migrants or the children of migrants, and some signs referred to the controversial law that makes it impossible for foreigners born in Italy to receive citizenship until they are 18 years old.
 Many protesters wore masks and gloves.
 Similar protests took place in Rome and other Italian cities.

 In Germany, protests in cities like Cologne and Berlin were more subdued after tens of thousands turned out on Saturday.
 Some 93 people were arrested on Saturday night in the German capital after the rally officially ended, but Sunday’s protests saw people peacefully gathering at the US embassy.